tanaikech/goris/README.md

 * v1.0.1 (May 16, 2017)
     1. A bugfix
         - When number of retrieved URLs is smaller than number of default output, an error had occurred.
 This was fixed.
 (Thank you!
 [Steve Davis](https://github.com/OptumCS))

+* v1.1.0 (June 13, 2017)
+    1. Add option
+        - When images are matched to a searched image, web pages with matching images are retrieved.
+These are web pages displayed on Google top page.
+When this is not used, images are retrieved.
+This was added as a boolean option.
+(This was added by a request.)

 [TOP](#TOP)